Deducteam/hol2dk/README.md

 sed -e 's/^injective /def /g' file.dk > file-for-kocheck.dk
 kocheck -j$jobs file-for-kocheck.dk
 ```

+Performances: hol.dk can be checked by dkcheck in 4m11s.

 Alignments of HOL-Light types and definitions with those of Coq standard library
 --------------------------------------------------------------------------------